-§ 2-402 Library Regulations
+§ 2-402 Library Policies and Regulations

-The Library exists primarily to provide intellectual and physical access to information needed for research and learning.
-To provide physical access, the library circulates library materials to the faculty and student body of the University.
+The University Library exists primarily to provide intellectual and physical access to information and services that support the university's educational mission.
+To provide physical access, the Library circulates library materials to the faculty, staff and student body of the University.
 The privilege of borrowing materials for use outside the Library is accorded to all faculty, staff, students, and other persons accredited by the Library.
+The use of licensed electronic resources is accorded to all current university faculty, staff, and students.